kasir-barati/react/.github/docs/hooks.md

 - Update it with `setCount(previousCount => previousCount + 1)` and not `setCount(count + 1)`.
 Because if we call the latter case twice it is not gonna increase it by two since the count stays the same value as it was while it got rendered.
 - In `StrictMode`, React will call your initializer function twice in order to help you find accidental impurities.
 This is development-only behavior and does not affect production.

+  To learn more about it watch this YouTube video: https://youtu.be/VzpRSXoM2E8.

 - [Examples](https://react.dev/reference/react/useState#examples-basic).
 - Would not merge objects.
 Instead it overrides the _state_.
 In other word in _React_, _state_ is considered **read-only**, so you should **replace it rather than mutate**.
 Thus this will break your app: